-- (A) The required documents have been submitted and meet the statutory requirements of Section 5/3-2.3(e)(1), (2), and (3) of the Auditing Act. - (B) The assumptions stated in the actuarial report submitted pursuant to 40 ILCS 5/22-101(e)(3) are not unreasonable in the aggregate.
-The investment return assumption continues to be higher than most public plans but is supported by an investment return analysis conducted by the Plan Investment Consultant and a high underlying inflation assumption.
-The underlying inflation assumption is on the upper end of the reasonable range based on current and recent historical capital market assumptions as of the valuation date.
-While we recognize the plan's policy of completing an experience study every five years, we believe that two of the assumptions, investment return and inflation, should be monitored and justified on an annual basis. - (C) The Pension Code (40 ILCS 5/22-101(e)(3)) indicates that if the plan's funded ratio is projected to fall below 60 percent in any year before 2040, minimum contribution rates are to be determined on a level percentage of payroll basis over the years remaining until 2040 that keep the projected funded ratio above 60 percent in all years through 2039, based on assumptions which are not unreasonable in the aggregate.
+- (A) The required documents have been submitted and meet the statutory requirements of Section 5/3-2.3(e)(1), (2), and (3) of the Illinois State Auditing Act. - (B) The assumptions stated in the actuarial report submitted pursuant to 40 ILCS 5/22-101(e)(3) are not unreasonable in the aggregate.
+The investment return assumption of 8.25 percent continues to be higher than most public plans but is supported by investment return analysis conducted by the Plan investment advisor and a high

+- underlying inflation assumption.
+The underlying inflation assumption of 3.10 percent is on the upper end of the reasonable range based on current and recent historical capital market assumptions as of the valuation date.
+While we recognize the plan's policy of completing an experience study every five years, we believe that two of the assumptions, investment return and inflation, should be monitored and justified on an annual basis.
+Additionally, we suggest the latest mortality improvement scale be considered for future valuations. - (C) The Pension Code (40 ILCS 5/22-101(e)(3)) indicates that if the plan's funded ratio is projected to fall below 60 percent in any year before 2040, minimum contribution rates are to be determined on a level percentage of payroll basis over the years remaining until 2040 that keep the projected funded ratio above 60 percent in all years through 2039, based on assumptions which are not unreasonable in the aggregate.
 The Pension Code also indicates that if the actual funded ratio declines below 60 percent in any year prior to 2040, the actuarial report shall also show an increased contribution rate that is determined on a level percentage of payroll basis during the years after the current year such that the funded ratio is projected to reach at least 60 percent no later than 10 years after the then current year.
-The funded ratio remained below 60 percent for the January 1, 2022 valuation.
-The contribution rates of 13.324 percent for employees and 20.647 percent for the employer (after reflecting the 6 percent credit for debt service) are unchanged from 2021 for 2022 and are sufficient to bring the funded status to 60 percent (or higher) by 2032 (i.e., 10 years after the current year).
-The contribution rates of 13.324 percent for employees and 20.647 percent for the employer (after reflecting the 6 percent credit for debt service) are the Statutory Minimum Contribution Rates.
+The funded ratio remained below 60 percent for the January 1, 2023 valuation.
+The contribution rates of 13.795 percent for employees and 21.590 percent for the employer (after reflecting the 6 percent credit for debt service) were increased from the 2022 contribution rates to bring the funded status to 60 percent (or higher) by 2033 (i.e., 10 years after the current year).
+The contribution rates of 13.795 percent for employees and 21.590 percent for the employer (after reflecting the 6 percent credit for debt service) are the Statutory Minimum Contribution Rates.